PedroLigeiro/lab-customer-analysis-round-5/readme.md

 (_Further processing..._)

 - X-y split.
+Remember that at this time yoou need the complete dataset, both numerical and categorical in the X features.
+- X split into X_numerical and X_categorical
-- Scaling (numerical).
+- Scaling (X_numerical).